 Another Psychopath Husband, Another Case of Revenge

-Dr. Liz Manners (Alexandra Paul) is a psychologist working for a radio station, giving advice to her listeners and callers when it comes to relationships.
-One of those callers is Sarah Jane (Sophie Gendron) who feels controlled by her husband Kyle (William R. Moses) and Liz tells Sarah that she must leave him.
+Dr. Liz Manners (Alexandra Paul - Rough Air: Danger on Flight 534) is a psychologist working for a radio station, giving advice to her listeners and callers when it comes to relationships.
+One of those callers is Sarah Jane (Sophie Gendron) who feels controlled by her husband, Kyle (William R. Moses - Christmas Child), and Liz tells Sarah that she must leave him.
 It is following yet another confrontation with her husband that Sarah runs only to end up killed when hit by a passing car.
-Determined to make Liz pay, he poses as an investor, who she meets via her husband Rob (Gary Hudson).
+Determined to make Liz pay, Kyle poses as an investor, who she meets via her husband, Rob (Gary Hudson - Crash Point Zero).
 Meanwhile Liz is already dealing with some marital issues of his own as she begins to wonder whether Rob is cheating on her.

 These days' movies like "A Lover's Revenge" bore me, plain and simple.
 The thing is that it isn't because they are made for TV movies as I can ignore some bad acting, lack of character depth, bad dialogue and a style lacking in flare.
 Nope the issue I have with "A Lover's Revenge" is that this is one of those movies where it tells you too much way too soon.
 As such we know on one hand Kyle is a complete and utter psychopath who not only is violent but is cunningly planning to get revenge by destroying Liz's life.
 At the same time we also learn that her husband Rob is not only a liar and a cheat but he has insecurity issues due to feeling a failure around his wife.
 Yes this is a two part story which builds to detectives being called in to investigate a murder but none of it is out of the ordinary.